fsiatama/high-performance-pivot/README.md

-# PivotTableJS
+# high-performance-pivot

-PivotTableJS is a dynamic pivot table library for Node.js.
+high-performance-pivot is a dynamic pivot table library for Node.js.
 This library is designed to generate SQL-based pivot tables from JavaScript arrays of objects.

 ## Features
 - SQL-based pivot table generation